All articles

 Faster than regular SEO.
 Most profile changes are reindexed within days, not months.
 Owners who fix categories, fill out services, add 20 photos, and respond to reviews typically see ranking movement within 2–4 weeks.
 The bigger jumps happen at 60–90 days as review velocity and consistent posting compound.
 The longer you wait, the further ahead the businesses already doing this get.

-If you want to know exactly which local searches you’re showing up for, which ones you’re missing, and what your top 3 competitors are doing differently, LocalNinja can run a free benchmarked audit for your business.
+If you want to know exactly which local searches you’re showing up for, which ones you’re missing, and what your top 3 competitors are doing differently, LocalNinja can run a benchmarked profile audit for your business.

 Want this done for your business?

-Get your free audit
+Get your profile audit